Tours to National Parks & Walking Trails

 Khao Yai National Park Tour (Code:1105)

-Khao Yai is host to almost 2,500 plant species, 67 different kinds of mammals and over 300 species of birds.
-The abundant wildlife includes many endangered mammals such as elephants, gibbons, tigers, leopards and Malaysian sun bears.
+Khao Yai is home to nearly 2,500 plant species, 67 species of mammals, and over 300 species of birds.
+Its abundant wildlife includes many endangered species, such as elephants, gibbons, tigers, leopards, and Malaysian sun bears.

 Khao Yai National Park Two Day Tour (Code:2102)

-Khao Yai is a UNESCO World Heritage Site and its abundant wildlife includes many endangered mammals such as elephants, gibbons, tigers, leopards and Malaysian sun bears.
-Tour will include a slow drive through the park, the Kong Kaew Nature Trail, Haew Suwat Waterfall and night Safari.
+Khao Yai, a UNESCO World Heritage Site, is home to abundant wildlife, including many endangered mammals such as elephants, gibbons, tigers, leopards, and Malaysian sun bears.
+The tour includes a slow drive through the park, the Kong Kaew Nature Trail, the Haew Suwat Waterfall, and a night safari.

 Elephant Bathing & Tiger Exclusive program Two Day Tour (Code:2114)